Erojikaruna/intervueTest/README.md

 │   └── config.properties

  Prerequisites
-Maven (optional but recommended)
+.Maven (optional but recommended)
-Selenium (version:4.27.0)
+.Selenium (version:4.27.0)
-TestNG(versrion:7.10.2)
+.TestNG(versrion:7.10.2)
-ChromeDriver(version:135.0.7049.85) or EdgeDriver
+.ChromeDriver(version:135.0.7049.85) or EdgeDriver
-A valid Intervue.io test account
+.A valid Intervue.io test account

 Execution Steps
-Navigate to Login/LoginTest.java
+.Navigate to Login/LoginTest.java
-Run the file as a TestNg suite using your IDE or Run the TestExecution.xml  file
+.Run the file as a TestNg suite using your IDE or Run the TestExecution.xml  file

-Launches browser specified in config
+.Launches browser specified in config
-Navigates to Intervue.io
+.Navigates to Intervue.io
-Clicks on login
+.Clicks on login
-Switches to login tab
+.Switches to login tab
-Enters email and password
+.Enters email and password
-Hovers and verifies the login button
+.Hovers and verifies the login button
-Logs results in TestNG Reporter
+.Logs results in TestNG Reporter
-Closes the browser
+.Closes the browser